 This Project is a standalone application that, when run, configures a database with test data that can be used by the EnvironmentProvider, Sif.Framework.Demo.Au.Provider and Sif.Framework.Demo.Us.Provider Projects.

+Sif.Framework.Demo.Uk.Consumer Project

+This Project is a standalone application that runs as a LearnerPersonal Service Consumer and a Payload Functional Service Consumer.

+Sif.Framework.Demo.Uk.Provider Project

+This is a Web API Project that runs as a LearnerPersonal Object Service Provider and Payload Functional Service within IIS.

 Sif.Framework.Demo.Us.Consumer Project

 This Project is a standalone application that runs as a K12Student Service Consumer.